pragma-/Plang/README.md

 #### Type lists
 Suppose you want to say that a variable, function parameter or function return will be only of types X, Y and Z?
 You can do this with a type list.
-To make a type list, enclose one or more types in square brackets.
+To make a type list, separate two or more types with a pipe symbol.

 For example, the signature of the `length()` built-in function is:

-    Builtin ([Array, Map, String]) -> Integer
+    Builtin (Array | Map | String) -> Integer

 This tells the compiler (and us) that the function is a `Builtin` that takes either `Array`, `Map` or `String` and returns an `Integer`.